suobset/skushagra/content/posts/2026-01-23-an-ode-to-scratch.md

 Members get perks: exclusive sprite packs, editor themes (Cat Blocks turns hat blocks into cats, which is delightful), avatar frames, 10% off the Scratch Shop, access to Story Xperiential (a storytelling curriculum from Pixar/Khan Academy veterans at a massive discount), newsletters, webinars, and probably more stuff coming.

 I am using exactly **zero** of these benefits.
-I don't have kids.
+I just got married last year, and we don't have any kids yet (for at least the next couple of years).
 I'm not making Scratch projects.
-I'm a grad student with limited income.
 This was purely a donation.

 ## Why I Did This

 I've never been the type to donate impulsively.
 I sometimes give $5 to Wikipedia because it's load-bearing infrastructure for my entire intellectual life, and that's about it.
 I think twice about most purchases.
-I'm not wealthy.

 But Scratch earned this.